 Proper humidity is paramount when you’re serious about keeping your herb fresh.

 Humidors are an excellent way to maintain proper humidity levels.
 Not all humidors, however, are created equal.
-Humidors designed for tobacco aren’t recommended for marijuana, as the humidity level best suited for tobacco is different from weed.
+Humidors designed for tobacco aren’t recommended for cannabis, as the humidity level best suited for tobacco is different from weed.

 Additionally, many tobacco humidors are constructed using cedar wood, which has a distinct woody smell that could potentially alter the smell and/or taste of your weed.
-There are cannabis humidors created expressly for the preservation of marijuana available online.
+There are cannabis humidors created expressly for the preservation of cannabis available online.